 C) Data Channel in WebRTC

 RTC data channel helps to create a bi-directional transfer of arbitrary data between peers.
 This works on SCTP (Stream Control Transmission Protocol).
 To reduce congestion on the networks like UDP, a data channel is designed.
-It ensures reliable delivery of stream over the web.
+It ensures reliable delivery of streams over the web.

 The steps involved in establishing communication through webRTC